 For us at MEMORIA, sustainable development is not a fad or a matter of image.
 It is a commitment dictated by our environmental conscience, and an undeniable necessity that translates into day-to-day initiatives enabling us to offer funerals planned and performed in respect of nature, without costing more.
 For example:

-- you can arrange a viewing without the diseased being embalmed (of course, in accordance with laws in force).
+- you can arrange a viewing without the deceased being embalmed (of course, in accordance with laws in force).

 - MEMORIA has a choice of environmentally-friendly caskets, certified by the Green Burial Council, made of natural and fair trade materials, with water-based varnishes and finishes and few or no metallic parts.